Herdi2/quickcheck-demo/app/script.md

 But, this counter-example looks quite big.
 We know that simply having an expression Add (Lit 0) (Lit 1) should fail.
 Can we do something about this?
 This is where shrinking comes in!
 Let us tell QuickCheck how it should simplify a counter-example that it finds.
-Here, in an addition, if any of the two inner-expressions also make us fail the property, that is a smaller counter-example!
-Now, if we re run it we get this small example!
-Nice!
+So what this says is that for any subexpression, we can test this to see that it violates the property.
+If it still does, that is a smaller counterexample.
+**Uncomment and run shrink**

 ## Part 4
-You can breathe out, its over now.
-That was quite technical.
-You might ask why Haskell?
-First off, best language ever.
-Secondly, QuickCheck, written for Haskell, was written in the year 2000 by John Hughes and Koen Claeseen, and has laid the ground-work for every other quickcheck-esque library in any language you might use, whether that be C, C++, Java, Javascript etc. It also introduced property-based testing as a concept!

-As we could see with our examples, quickchecking abstracts the test-writing and makes it declarative - allowing a more formal reasoning about your code.
-This of course comes with strong correctness guarantees, as it covers more test-cases.
-We get a broader test coverage, and higher scalability through abstraction as we can string together properties to create tests that would be impractical to write by hand.
+Perfect.
+Now for some trivia and recap.
+We chose to do this demonstration in Haskell, and Quickcheck, since it was this library that created what we now know as property-based testing.

+Specifically for devops, Quickcheck and property-based testing automates test-writing, turning it into declarative reasoning and functionality specification instead.
+This of course also scales better, as implementation details are abstracted and complex properties can be chained together.
+It also provides a broader test coverage, as random generation can catch many edge cases the programmer's did not think about!

 However, it also comes with flaws.
 As we could see, given a small test-space we may not find counter-examples.
 Furthermore, programmer's might miss testing the functionality with property-based tests, like the case where reversing twice is equal to the identity function.

-The most imporant take-aways, however, is that property-based allows us to avoid the grunt-work of writing unit-tests and instead reason about properties that our code should have.
-This automates test writing, and also helps keep the functionality in mind.
+The most imporant take-away is that property-based allows us to avoid the grunt-work of writing tests and instead reason about properties that our code should satisfy, allowing automation, abstraction and scalability.